Mahenazbanu/CodeAlpha_IrisFlowerClassification-/README.md

-# 🌸 Iris Flower Classifier
+# 🌸 Iris Flower Classification

-A machine learning desktop application for classifying Iris flower species.
-Built with **scikit-learn** and **tkinter** — runs on Android (Pydroid 3) and any desktop Python environment.
+A machine learning project that trains and compares five classification models on the classic Iris dataset and provides a **Gradio web interface** for real-time species prediction.

 ---

-## What It Does
+## What This Project Does

-This project trains five classification models on the classic Iris dataset and provides a graphical interface for both training and real-time prediction.

 **Training pipeline (`train_model.py`)**

-1. Loads `Iris.csv` and performs Exploratory Data Analysis (EDA)
+1. Loads `Iris.csv` and prints Exploratory Data Analysis (EDA) statistics to the console
-2. Preprocesses data — drops the `Id` column, removes duplicates, encodes labels, splits 80/20, and scales features with `StandardScaler`
+2. Preprocesses the data — drops the `Id` column, removes duplicates, encodes labels with `LabelEncoder`, splits 80/20 with stratification, and scales features with `StandardScaler`
-3. Trains five models: Logistic Regression, Decision Tree, Random Forest, K-Nearest Neighbors, and Support Vector Machine
+3. Trains five classification models: Logistic Regression, Decision Tree, Random Forest, K-Nearest Neighbors, and Support Vector Machine
-4. Evaluates each model with Accuracy, Precision, Recall, and F1-Score (weighted)
+4. Evaluates each model on the held-out test set using Accuracy, Precision, Recall, and F1-Score (all weighted)
-5. Selects the best model by F1-Score and saves it (along with the scaler and label encoder) to a `.pkl` file using `joblib`
+5. Selects the best model by weighted F1-Score and saves it — together with the fitted scaler and label encoder — to a `.pkl` file using `joblib`
 6. Generates and saves five visualisation plots to disk

-**GUI (`gui.py`)**
+**Web interface (`gui.py`)**

-- Three-tab interface: **Train**, **Predict**, and **Output Log**
-- Runs the full training pipeline in a background thread (UI stays responsive)
-- Loads any previously saved `.pkl` model for prediction without retraining
+- Built with **Gradio** — runs in a browser at `http://localhost:7860`
-- Accepts four flower measurements and returns the predicted species, confidence %, and per-class probabilities
+- Accepts four flower measurements (in cm) and returns the predicted species, confidence %, and per-class probabilities
-- Includes sample quick-fill buttons for all three species
-- Validates input ranges and warns on out-of-range values
-- Live console output is streamed to the Output Log tab in real time
+- Includes input validation with biological range checks
+- Requires the `.pkl` model file produced by `train_model.py` to be present before launching

 ---

 ## Project Files

 ```
-iris-classifier/
+CodeAlpha_IrisFlowerClassification-/
 ├── train_model.py      # ML pipeline — IrisClassifier class
-├── gui.py              # tkinter GUI application
+├── gui.py              # Gradio web application — IrisPredictor class
 ├── Iris.csv            # Dataset (required at runtime)
+├── requirements.txt    # Python dependencies
+├── LICENSE             # MIT licence
 └── README.md
 ```

-Files produced after training:
+Files produced after running `train_model.py`:

 ```
-iris_classifier.pkl         # Best model + scaler + label encoder
+iris_classifier.pkl         # Best model + scaler + label encoder (joblib dict)
 class_distribution.png
 feature_distributions.png
 pair_plot.png